-Note: The CMP plans to add additional specific events to this list of "Recognized Action Pistol Events" as recommendations are received and approved by the CMP Rules Committee.
+Note: The CMP may add additional events to this list of "Recognized Action Pistol Events" after appropriate recommendations are received and approved by the CMP Rules Committee.

 1.9 Applicable Rules

 The following rules, and rule interpretations govern all Action Pistol matches conducted, sponsored, or sanctioned by the CMP.